 The Yale University Ph.D. in nursing program educates students in research, scholarship, teaching, and health care policy.
 Under the guidance of the faculty, Ph.D. students engage in advanced study and generate new knowledge and ideas through research.
 They learn to disseminate this knowledge through scholarly publications, presentations, teaching, and leadership.
 Particular emphasis is placed on the development of scientific knowledge that is consistent with YSN’s mission of “better health for all people,” contributing to healthy life spans, reducing health disparities, improving quality of care, and shaping health policy.
 The educational program is provided through formal course work, seminars, research assistantships, teaching fellowships, dissertation research, mentorship by faculty experts, and informal faculty and student interactions within the School of Nursing and throughout Yale University.
 Interdisciplinary study is encouraged, and students have access to the vast resources of the University as they complete their course work and dissertation research.

 The Ph.D. program is administered by the Yale Graduate School of Arts and Sciences (GSAS).
-To receive admissions information, please contact the Office of Admissions at the GSAS at 203.432.2771 or at www.yale.edu/graduateschool/admissions.
-More information about the program is available at http://nursing.yale.edu/phd-program and http://gsas.yale.edu.
+To receive admissions information, please contact the Office of Admissions at the GSAS at 203.432.2771 or at gsas.yale.edu/admission-graduate-school.
+More information about the program is available at nursing.yale.edu/phd-program and gsas.yale.edu.

 Fields of Study

 Fields include chronic illness (diabetes, cardiovascular disease, cancer, HIV/AIDS); self- and family management; maternal and child health; sleep and sleep disorders; global health; health equity and care of vulnerable populations; acute and critical care; end-of-life and palliative care; genetic and environmental influences on health; gerontology and long-term care; and school- and community-based interventions.